Yusuboy/revenue-forecasting/Installation_windows.md

 # Using virtual environment

+Benefits for using virtual environment:
+Keeps your global Python installation clean and prevents dependency conflicts.

 ## Download code and define project folder:

 (In case you did this already you can skip this phase)